Danderson123/primers-containers/README.md

 ## Sandbox development of singularity images

 Developing Singularity containers can be frustrating at times as we have to rebuild a container every time we run into an error.
 To make our lives a bit easier, we can use Singularity's `--sandbox` option to speed up development.
-The Singularity sandbox mimics a container environment so that we can test commands we want to add to a container, preventing us from having to rebuild the container and saving us a lot of time.
+The Singularity sandbox mimics a container environment so that we can test commands we want to add to a container, preventing us from having to rebuild a container and saving us a lot of time.
 We can develop containers using sandbox using the commands below:
 ```{bash}
 mkdir sandbox-dev
 cd sandbox-dev